 |Super laggard||Less than 0.5%||Connectivity….||£50,000|

-If you are saying that because the indicated amount is way beyond what you spend right now then you should take comfort that you are either very efficient with your use of IT – and you are very good at what you do, or that by making investments in line with your competitors you can match them or, by spending a slightly greater percentage, you can beat them.
+If the indicated amount is beyond what you spend right now then you should take comfort that you are either very efficient with your use of IT – and you are very good at what you do, or that by making investments in line with your competitors you can match them or, by spending a slightly greater percentage, you can beat them.

-If the exclamation is because you are spending beyond these indices yet are still not a market leader, or even competitive, then your IT needs close examination and potentially the way you run your IT.
-There are proven, and relatively quick, ways of reducing cost – renegotiating your contracts, outsourcing some or all of your support, or replacing inefficient systems which better fit for purpose business software.
+If you are spending beyond these indices yet are still not a market leader, or even competitive, then your IT needs close examination, as does the way it is run.
+There are proven and relatively quick, ways of reducing cost – renegotiating your contracts, outsourcing some or all of your support, or replacing inefficient systems which better fit for purpose business software.